itaysegev/PL_HW1/Material/Tutorials/pascal/overview.md

 end.
 ```

-Checks set membership of an element in a set.
+checks set membership of an element in a set

 ```pascal
 Red in s1; { true }
 Red in s2; { false }
 ```

 ---